A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended TQFTs derived from finite crossed complexes

 As before, let $n$ be a non-negative integer and let $\A$ be a homotopy finite (often finite and reduced) crossed complex, so its classifying space, $B_\A$, is a homotopy finite space.
-We note that, as usual, we are working over a subfield, $\kappa$, of $\C$, as we have to be able to invert non-zero integers when working with the homotopy content of spaces.
-Usually we think of using $\kappa$ as being $\Q$, but that is just the minimal case.
+As usual, we are working over a subfield, $\kappa$, of $\C$, as we have to be able to invert non-zero integers when working with the homotopy content of spaces.